emmyajaks/WellnessSync/README.md

 View your health data history and analyze trends over time.
 Set health goals and monitor your progress.

+## Contributing
+Contributions to the WellnessSync Project are welcome!
+To contribute:

+Fork the repository.
+Create a new branch (git checkout -b feature-newfeature).
+Make your changes.
+Commit your changes (git commit -am 'Add new feature').
+Push to the branch (git push origin feature-newfeature).
+Create a new Pull Request.

 ## Related Projects
 Health Tracker App: A similar project for tracking health metrics using Vue.js.